stjude-biohackathon/KIDS24-team1/README.md

 # KIDS24-team1

+* THIS BRANCH CONTAINS `./services/` from the first version of [CHROMIC](https://chromic.stjude.org).
+This now has removed in private repo.

 The `KIDS24-team1` repository contains:
 (1) Django API and webclient framework [CHROMIC](https://chromic.stjude.org) (Comprehensive Omics Catalogue for Hartwell), and
 (2) code and results with a demo example to perform an exploratory analysis of the data availability in terms of assays in the CHROMIC.